seqan/seqan3/doc/tutorial/argument_parser/index.md

 We personally recommend to always use regular options (id-value pairs) because they are more expressive and it is easier to spot errors.

 \note Unlike regular options which take id-value pairs, flags are passed as an identifier only.
-The variable associated to a flag must be false by default and is switched to true when the flag is present on the command line.
+The flag's default value must be false and is set to true when the flag is present on the command line.

+``
 You can add an option like this:

 \snippet doc/tutorial/argument_parser/small_snippets.cpp add_option